newlandsvalley/purescript-soundfonts/README.md

 A SoundFont can be loaded from Benjamin Gleitzman's package of [pre-rendered sound fonts](https://github.com/gleitz/midi-js-soundfonts) or from a resource on the local server.
 It is then decoded into a dictionary of Audio Buffers (one for each note).
 A succession of notes can then be played through these buffers.

+The conversion of a Gleitzman note name (e.g. Ab4) to a MIDI pitch uses middle C = C4.

 This is intended to be functionally equivalent to purescript-polymorphic soundfonts.
 The major difference from a user perspective is that the soundfonts are no longer implicit and have to be stored by the user and passed to the __playNote__ functions.
 The rarely used function to get the current time from the Audio Context has been dropped.

 ## Build

     bower install
     pulp build

 ## Example

     ./build-example.sh